multiverse-os/oht/README.md

 ipc | Interprocess communication  |

 ### Usage
-The primary client during this stage of development is the console.
+The primary client during this stage of development is the console client.

 #### Console Client